HenriqueBernardes42/minishel_42SP/README.md

 - [ ] builtins: env vars not in alphabetical order
 - [x] cd not working
 - [ ] foreground pipe status updating not complete.
 E. g. < M* should set status to 1
+- [ ] in bash 'export HOME=/ && cat $HOME/Makefile' changes HOME and 'export HOME=/ | cat $HOME/Makefile' does not.
+- [ ] expansion of executable pathname?

 ## Awk fix